Tooth Brushing Chicago IL

 Children’s hands and mouths are different than adults.
 They need to use toothbrushes designed for children.
 Both adults and children should use brushes with soft, rounded bristles for gentle cleaning.
 Change to a new brush about every three months.

-Wipe infant’s teeth gently with a moist, soft cloth or gauze square.
+Wipe the infant’s teeth gently with a moist, soft cloth or gauze square.
 As babies grow, use a child’s toothbrush with a small, pea-sized dab of toothpaste.
 By age two or three begin to teach your child to brush.
 You will still need to brush where they miss.
-Dentists and hygienists often advise children to use a gentle, short, back and forth motion to remove plaque.
+Dentists and hygienists often advise children to use a gentle, short, back-and-forth motion to remove plaque.
 When children are older, they can switch to this method.

 - Brush the inside and outside surfaces of each tooth, top and bottom.

 - Hold the brush flat on top of the teeth and brush the chewing surfaces.

 - Gently brush the tongue to remove debris.

 Are You Looking for Exceptional Pediatric Dentistry Care?

 Healthy Teeth Beautiful Smile offers a number of dental treatments that can keep your child's mouth healthy and smile beautiful.
 Contact us today!